Colonial Cultural Conditioning Using Soft Power

 Farmers in India forced to grow opium instead of food crops.
 Millions starved to death for Britain's drugs trade.

-I first watched the movie Gunga Din in the early 70s and hated the East Indians fighting the civilised white British and cheered on the white empire as it imposed its military might on the filthy savages.
+I first watched the movie Gunga Din in the early 70s and I hated the East Indians for resisting and fighting the civilised white British and cheered on the white empire as it imposed its military might on the filthy savages.
 I felt the same way as a young child watching most British colonial propaganda movies from Tarzan to Zulu, they were some of my favorite genres as a boy.
-The Savage mud-coloured natives who needed the white man to protect them from themselves, to drag them into the age of enlightenment.
+The Savage mud-coloured natives who needed the white man to protect them from themselves, to drag them into the age of fictional enlightenment.

 These British colonial films wanted us to believe that they had a God given right to govern over what they called primitive native population, sub humans and a God given right to own native wealth resources.
 As a young boy in post-colonial Jamaica, I believed that they the British had that right and that they were a force for good.